testdrivenio/django-aloe-bdd/example_bdd/README.md

     | 1     | 2     |
 ```

-You create the new step functions.
+Create the new step functions.

 **example/features/friendship_steps.py**